-Our financial strategy and long-term capital allocation framework is focused on generating meaningful multi-year free cash flow and improving shareholder returns by (i) increasing returns of capital to equity holders, primarily through increased distributions, (ii) making disciplined accretive investments and (iii) maintaining an investment grade credit profile and ensuring balance sheet flexibility.
-Since the completion of our initial public offering in 1998, we have completed and integrated over 100 acquisitions with an aggregate purchase price of approximately \$14.0 billion, implemented investment capital projects totaling approximately \$17.3 billion, returned \$17.2 billion to our equity holders, primarily in the form of distributions, and enhanced our credit rating to investment grade from non-investment grade.
+PAA's financial strategy and long-term capital allocation framework is focused on generating meaningful multi-year free cash flow and improving shareholder returns by (i) increasing returns of capital to equity holders, primarily through increased distributions, (ii) making disciplined accretive investments and (iii) maintaining an investment grade credit profile and ensuring balance sheet flexibility.
+Since the completion of its initial public offering in 1998, PAA has completed and integrated over 100 acquisitions with an aggregate purchase price of approximately \$14.0 billion, implemented investment capital projects totaling approximately \$17.3 billion, returned \$17.2 billion to its equity holders, primarily in the form of distributions, and enhanced its credit rating to investment grade from non-investment grade.